 (Source: Survey conducted in December 2010, sample size of 1,013 scientists).

-How to avoid two typical problems:
+Avoid these two typical problems:

-Magnetic handling is easy, fast and efficient.
+Magnetic handling is easy, fast, and efficient.
 Bound only by affinity interactions, your protein and protein complexes are preserved intact.

 Other advantages of using Dynabeads® for immunoprecipitation include: